mca91/ITEWR_DC_Course/chapter3.md

 *** =instructions

-- Compute two-sided $p$-values using the test statistics computed beforehand.
+- Compute two-sided $p$-values using the test statistics computed beforehand and assign the values to the objects suggested in Script.R.

 *** =hint